Skip to main content

 This year the United States Supreme Court handed down quite a few significant decisions.
 Covering trademarks, executive powers, presidential immunity, the future of the FDA, and the Supremacy Clause, this session sought to answer many different legal questions.

-In this special SLU LAW Summations series, we talk with Professors Yvette Liebesman, Jamille Fields Allsbrook, and Anders Walker to analyze the cases and discuss the larger legal implications.
+In this special SLU LAW Summations series, we talk with Professors Yvette Liebesman, Jamille Fields Allsbrook, Anders Walker, and Doug Williams to analyze the cases and discuss the larger legal implications.

 Trump Too Small tshirt design in question